Here’s When Arguing Can Be Good For Your Relationship

 John, on the other hand, was quickly able to identify that his partner’s behavior was something that was starting to bother him.
 Instead of letting it continue, he was able to address the issue and ask Taylor to be more conscious of how his minor behavior was affecting him.
 If he were a more skilled communicator, he could probably have used humor to address the issue, acknowledging that it was rather small and silly, but really needed to not happen again.
 In approaching his partner quickly and plainly, he was able to avoid making a huge deal out of it.

 One theory that explains why it becomes more difficult to address relationship irritations over time is called the chilling effect.
 When we choose to not address a relationship concern, we are giving our partner power in the relationship.
-This power provides our partner with the increased ability to shape the dynamics in the relationship—their behavior affects how you behave and respond to them.
+This power gives our partner the increased ability to shape the dynamics in the relationship—their behavior affects how you behave and respond to them.
 Not talking to your partner increases your perception of their power, which increases their power, and decreases the likelihood that you will address future concerns, perpetuating the cycle.

 Research has also found that as people continue to experience a particular irritation, they will start to experience intrusive or ruminative thoughts about those irritations, and then will be less likely to bring up these concerns with their partner.
 Even worse, they will continue to experience those intrusive thoughts about the issue over time, which may lead to more intensely negative feelings about the issue and their partner in the future.